nalinbhardwaj/zordle/README.md

 The check for yellow color work almost the same way: Instead of comparing the letters at the exact slot, the comparison is just replaced by a giant OR on all possible pairings of the guess letter with letters of the solution.

-Let's try to lay the intermediate variables out in one region of the spreadsheet:
+Let's ignore the yellow color boxes for now and just try to lay the intermediate variables out in one region of the spreadsheet, considering only the green boxes:

 ![image](https://user-images.githubusercontent.com/6984346/178804579-436cf1ca-c4c3-488f-8743-95ad4cd93473.png)

+Consider the witness trace of this circuit: We start with the guess (the first row) and the final solution (the second row) and go through a few intermediate computations to obtain the expected value of green boxes. `diff_green`, the third row, is the difference between the letters at the corresponding slots of the solution and the guess (for instance, slot 2, "U" - "L" = 9).
+Next, to do the two aforementioned green checks, we need to know

-Now that we have some high level intuition for what our circuit should "do", let's figure out how to actually _code_ this with Halo 2.
+Now that we have a high level intuition for what our circuit should "do", let's figure out how to actually _code_ this with Halo 2.

 # API